Panoramic view of the seating bowl at GEHA Field at Arrowhead Stadium in Kansas City, Missouri

 At Arrowhead’s food stands you can find food representative of Kansas City’s cuisine, including barbecue, of course.
 Try the burnt ends, a specialty unique to K.C.
 Or, for a bit of a twist, check out the Mac Shack stands for burnt end mac and cheese.

-Burgers and hot dogs of different types seem to be available at many different stands, so it pays to walk around a bit to survey your options.
+Burgers and hot dogs of different types are available at many different stands — and at different price points — so it pays to walk around a bit to survey your options.
 You can find more unique items, though, such as quesadillas at the “K.C.
 Dilla” stands, or Korean BBQ tacos from the Top Taco booths.

 Original publish date: February 4, 2016